What this essay is

 The principal is a fiscal authority self-analysing.
 Most often a finance ministry or oversight body considering an allocation question — where to deploy a constrained envelope across multiple line items — with explicit counterfactual deployments.

 The output is briefing-shaped rather than report-shaped.
 A Sovereign Mirror briefing is a single allocation question, four costed options, a counterfactual landscape, a Monte Carlo impact, and a separated Decision-Maker Briefing.
-The form is shorter than the AI Mirror or VERIDEX BI form, because the principal is reading inside a tighter decision window.
+The form is shorter than the Market Entry Protocol or VERIDEX BI form, because the principal is reading inside a tighter decision window.

 What is different